 Injury Attorneys | Restoring LivesTM

 Despite new advances in vehicle technology, such as backup cameras, adaptive headlights, and forward collision systems (FCS), car accidents still happen.
-An estimate of 38,300 people were killed on the roads in 2015, and 4.4 million accident victims sustained injuries that required a visit to a medical professional.
+The National Highway Traffic Safety Administration estimates 36,560 people were killed on the roads in 2018, and 2.71 million accident victims sustained injuries that required a visit to a medical professional.

 Whether minor or severe, accidents can drastically change a person’s life.
 They can result in a loss of wages, pain and suffering, or permanent disabilities.
 Just because traffic accidents are common doesn’t mean familiarizing yourself with the facts should be brushed aside.